How to Make an Auto Insurance Claim

 For nearly two and a half decades, Huronia Insurance Group has been helping Ontario residents with their auto insurance needs.
 We service clients across southern Ontario, from Barrie to the Greater Toronto area.
 For more detailed information, see this page entitled, After An Auto Accident.

 Huronia also offers boat insurance, motorhome & RV insurance, motorcycle insurance, and commerical auto fleet insurance services.

-If you still have questions about making an auto insurance claim and you wish to speak with one of our auto insurance brokers, please contact us online, send us an email, or call our Huronia Insurance office directly:
+If you still have questions about making an auto insurance claim and you wish to speak with one of our auto insurance brokers, please contact us online, send us an email, or call Huronia Insurance Group directly: